usnistgov/ndn-dpdk/ndni/README.md

 There are limited support for packet encoding.

 * **InterestTemplate** struct and related functions can encode Interest packets.
-* **DataGen** struct and related functions can generate Data packets with an invalid HMAC signature.
+* **DataGen** struct and related functions can generate Data packets without signing.
 * `Nack_FromInterest` turns an Interest packet into a Nack packet in-place.